jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-27-migrate-to-google-cloud-platform.md

 - ✅ Created comprehensive analysis of Supabase references in codebase
 - ✅ Created auth schema for user tables
 - ✅ Created script to fix profiles table schema (add user_id column)
+- ✅ Updated seed-test-data.ts to handle all required columns in profiles table
+- ✅ Added support for fee_percentage column in purchases table
+- ✅ Successfully seeded test data with all required columns

 #### Current Challenges
 - ⚠️ Need to apply automated replacements for Supabase references